AdnanOlarmmi/Personal_Portfolio/README.md

 > Learning objectives

-- I Used semantic HTML tags.
+- I Used semantic HTML ta
-- I Applied best practices in HTML co
 ## Built With

 - HTML